yegorsokolov/MT5/README.md

 blend in the diffusion sequences during model training.
 The number of diffusion training epochs is controlled by the `diffusion_epochs` configuration key.

-The resulting model file (`model.joblib`) can be loaded by the EA.
+The resulting model file (`model.joblib`) is consumed by the Python trading backend.
 When training with `mt5.train_tabular` the trained pipeline is stored under `models/tabular` and will be used when `model_type: tabular` is set in `config.yaml`.
 Running `mt5.train_autogluon` produces an AutoGluon predictor